Lincoln family

 The Lincoln family is an American family of English origins.
-It includes the fourth United States Attorney General, Levi Lincoln Sr., governors Levi Lincoln Jr. (of Massachusetts) and Enoch Lincoln (of Maine), and Abraham Lincoln, the sixteenth president of the United States.
+It includes the fourth United States attorney general, Levi Lincoln Sr., governors Levi Lincoln Jr. (of Massachusetts) and Enoch Lincoln (of Maine), and Abraham Lincoln, the sixteenth president of the United States.

 There were ten known descendants of Abraham Lincoln.
 The president's branch of the family is believed to have been extinct since its last undisputed, legal and known descendant, Robert Todd Lincoln Beckwith, died on December 24, 1985, without any acknowledged children.
-(Note: Robert's second wife did have a son, named Timothy Lincoln Beckwith, and listed Robert as the father, which would make Timothy Abraham Lincoln's great-great-grandson and only living descendant.
+(Note: Robert's second wife had a son, named Timothy Lincoln Beckwith, and listed Robert as the father, which would make Timothy Abraham Lincoln's great-great-grandson and only living descendant.
 Robert, who had undergone a vasectomy years earlier, denied paternity of the child, and a divorce court ruled that Robert was not the father.)

 Roots in England

-Samuel Lincoln's father Edward Lincoln was born about 1575 and remained in Hingham, Norfolk, England.
+Samuel Lincoln's father, Edward Lincoln, was born around 1575 and remained in Hingham, Norfolk, England.
 He died on February 11, 1640.